mcci-catena/mcci-catena-provision/README.md

 * `-echo` causes script lines
 * `-help` outputs a brief reference, and exits.
 * `-info` outputs information about the Catena to STDOUT.
 This is intended to be used without any script files, in order to get information about the Catena being programmed.
-* `-port` _portname_ selects the COM port to be used.
-It should usually be of the form `com1`, `com2`, etc. You can use Windows Device Manager > Ports (Com & LPT) to get a list of available ports.
+* `-port` _`portname`_ selects the COM port to be used. _`Portname`_ should usually be of the form `com1`, `com2`, etc. You can use Windows Device Manager > Ports (Com & LPT) to get a list of available ports.
 * `-V` _name_=_value_ defines a variable named _name_, which can subsequently be used in script files (see "Script File Syntax", below). __This option is cumulative__.
 You may use it many times to define different variables.
 * `-v` selects verbose mode.
 Additional messages are logged to STDERR.
 * `-write` enables writing commands to the Catena.
-This is the default. `-nowrite` can be used on the command line to cause `mcci-catena-provisions.bri` to go through all the motions (macro expansion, etc) but not download any data to the Catena.
+This is the default. `-nowrite` can be used on the command line to cause `mcci-catena-provisions.bri` to go through all the motions (macro expansion, etc.) but not download any data to the Catena.
 This is intended for use when debugging scripts.
 * `-Werror` says that any warning messages should be promoted to errors, resulting in error messages and non-zero exit status.

 ### Catena Script File Syntax